External variable

-In the C programming language, an external variable is a variable defined outside any function block.
+In the C programming language, and its predecessor B, an external variable is a variable defined outside any function block.
 On the other hand, a local (automatic) variable is a variable defined inside a function block.

 Definition, declaration and the extern keyword

+extrn

+In B, all variables must be declared, as one of auto, extrn, or implicitly as function arguments.
+An external variable is defined outside functions, has a lifetime of the whole program execution, and introduced to function by the mean of extrn declaration.

+Using the following code in the tutorial as an example: